 I remember one time I saw a high school classmate who asked me, "Hey Fred, what you've been up to?"
 And I said, "Working my way to prison."

 About nine months later, I did go to prison—for possession of 12.8 grams of marijuana.
 I was given a 6-months-to-10-years sentence and became prisoner B28545.
-I wasn't a hardcore criminal; I was just an addict who didn’t like myself.
+I wasn't a hardcore criminal—just an addict who didn't like myself.

-I was always nervous around people, and I hated that, and therefore I tried to act out.
+All my life, I was always nervous around people, and I hated that, and therefore I tried to act out.
 I wanted to be respected in prison.
-All the inmates knew about the various prison gangs.
-I joined a hardcore group of guys, a notorious prison gang, in 1971.

 In 1972, it came to my attention that I had access to someone who had wronged one of my gang members.
 It was going to be up to me to kill him.